|

 people through her Catholic Workers organization to do the same.

-teachers, missionaries, peacemakers, people of all nations, people of position,
+artists, teachers, missionaries, peacemakers, people of all nations, people of

-people of little means, people of piety, people of strength.
-People of faith
+position, people of little means, people of piety, people of strength.
+People

-above all things.
+of faith above all things.
 Ordinary people called to extraordinary things.
-And to this
+And

-list we would add today saintly and heroic people who gave their lives as our
+to this list we would add today saintly and heroic people who gave their lives

 You see, the list of saints never